het-tanis/prolug-labs/Linux-Labs/101-configure-apache-server/step2/text.md

 </VirtualHost>
 ```

-The last setp will be to create simple websites in each of the DocumentRoot directories for each webpage.
+The last step will be to create simple websites in each of the DocumentRoot directories for each webpage.

 ```plain
 vi /var/www/html_dev/index.html